Solid phase transitions in the liquid limit: Introduction

-While for an Hadamard material the double well energy structure is described by the simplest scalar potential $h(d)$, the results of relaxation of $W(\BF)$ are nontrivial due to the inherent incompatibility of the energy wells \cite{baja15}.
-We recall that $W(\BF)$ is quasiconvex \IFF $h(d)$ is convex \cite{bamu84}.
-The relaxation of $W(\BF)$ with non-convex $h(d)$ is known for the ‘infinitely-weak' solids (effectively fluids) with $\mu=0$, where $QW(\BF)=h^{**}(\det\BF)$ \cite{daco81}.
-Previously we explicitly constructed the quasiconvex envelope for $W(\BF)$ in the ‘strongly-solid’ limit assuming that the shear modulus $\mu$ is sufficiently large and the corresponding quadratic term dominates the double-well term.
-In this case the formula for $QW(\BF)$ couples $|\BF|$ and $\det\BF$ and the relaxed energy is sandwiched between $W(\BF)$ above and $U(\BF)=\frac{\mu}{2}|\BF|^{2}+h^{**}(\det\BF)$ \cite{grtrsolid}.
+To understand this behavior, we first recall that while for an Hadamard material the double well energy structure is described in terms of a single scalar potential $h(d)$, the results of relaxation of $W(\BF)$ are nontrivial due to the inherent incompatibility of the energy wells associated with the purely volumetric nature of the implied phase transition.
+In the case of only one well, when the possibility of phase transition is absent, the result of such relaxation is trivial as it is known that $W(\BF)$ is quasiconvex \IFF $h(d)$ is convex \cite{bamu84}.
+The relaxation of $W(\BF)$ with two wells and non-convex $h(d)$ is known for the ``infinitely-weak'' solids (effectively liquids) with $\mu=0$, where $QW(\BF)=h^{**}(\det\BF)$ \cite{daco81} and in the ``strongly-solid'' limit when the shear modulus $\mu$ is sufficiently large \cite{grtrsolid}.
+In the latter case the quadratic term in the energy dominates the double-well term and the formula for $QW(\BF)$ couples $|\BF|$ and $\det\BF$ placing the relaxed energy between $W(\BF)$ above and $U(\BF)=\frac{\mu}{2}|\BF|^{2}+h^{**}(\det\BF)$ below.

-In this paper we show that the constraint on $\mu$ in \cite{grtrsolid} was not a technical limitation, and that, as $\mu$ decreases, our formula for $QW(\BF)$ ceases to be valid in the subsets of the binodal region close to the 'liquid-like' phase with smaller rigidity.
-In the limit of small $\mu$, we show that the relaxation of $W(\BF)$ goes through a chain of structural transitions with simple lamination persisting only in the vicinity of the pure 'solid-like' phase, being replaced by very different phase arrangements close to the 'liquid-like' phase.